 The Bachelor of Arts degree in Psychology offers a diverse curriculum that provides a broad-based education in many facets of behavior, mental processes, communication, research, and writing.
 Courses include forensics, sports and positive psychology, as well as the traditional courses needed to prepare students for graduate studies.
-Students may select from five tracks/concentrations within the major (Human Services, Developmental Psychology, Health Care/Fitness, Business and General Psychology).
-Student learning objectives include the application of scientific method and the ethical treatment of human and animal research subjects.
+Students may select from six tracks/concentrations within the major (Human Services, Developmental Psychology, Applied Behavior Analysis, Health Care/Fitness, Business and General Psychology-concentrations may vary by campus).